rosapires/bifrost/READMEBirkir.md

 3. make some reverse engineering and construct the scss file to compile the resulting css file
 ## HINTS
 - only two colours and two mesures are defined...
-- Use variables, nesting, parenting, partials and operations
+- Use variasdjsndkjnbles, nesting, parenting, partials and operations
 - Place .scss files in a seperate folder